HUADA999/Ridge/documentation/docs/online-data-sources/notion_integration.md

 The Notion integration allows you to search/chat with your Notion workspaces.
 [Notion](https://notion.so/) is a platform people use for taking notes, especially for collaboration.

+Go to https://app.ridge.dev/config to connect your Notion workspace(s) to Ridge.

 ![notion_integration](/img/notion_integration.gif)